mattkime/chrome-devtools-sourcemap-test/README.md

 # chrome-devtools-sourcemap-test

-This project exposes flaws with Chrome DevTools Node.js sourcemap support.
+This project exposes a flaw with Chrome DevTools Node.js sourcemap support - source files are not displayed in the source file list.

 Verification of existing index.js sourcemap -